vara855/dot-blg/src/about/index.md

 # Who is `@vara855`

 I'm a Software Developer from Russia.
-I'm working in Netcracker Technologies.